 Service Mains Conductor

 From distribution conductors, a short cable then takes the current to the nearest pole to the consumer.
-The role of the pole is to reduce the chances of cable sagging when it is very long.
+The role of the pole is to keep the powerlines safely away from people and to reduce the chances of very long cable sagging and becoming hazardous to the public.
 From the pole, the cable then goes directly to the mains at the consumer’s house.
 At the mains, there are circuit breakers that cut off the electric supply in case of fires.
 From here, electricity is then distributed to the house via copper wires until it reaches the bulbs and the sockets for lighting amongst other uses.

 The nature of current transmission comes in two types; direct current, DC, and alternating current, AC.
 Alternating current is the most common since it is easier to transmit over long distances, as it minimizes loss of energy.
 This is why you see twisted aluminum overhead cables that are meant to reduce surface area and minimize energy loss.
 In direct current, energy losses are higher and this is not economical.

 In terms of construction, there are two types of electric power distribution systems: overhead and underground.
-The overhead system is better and easier to install.
+The overhead system is easier to install.
 However, it is prone to damage by harsh weather such as strong winds and storms.
 It is also susceptible to vandalism and this is something that costs power companies millions of dollars per year.
-The underground electric power distribution system on the other hand is better since it is not affected by winds and storms, nor is it prone to vandalism.
+The underground electric power distribution system on the other hand is not affected by winds and storms, nor is it prone to vandalism.
 However, it is very expensive to install and maintain.